kyzer-davis/srtp-assurance-rfc-draft/draft-davis-mmusic-srtp-assurance.md

 ### Receiver Behavior {#receiver}
 Receivers SHOULD utilize the signaled information in application logic to instantiate the SRTP cryptographic context.

-In the even there is no SRTP Context Attributes present in SDP receivers SHOULD fall back to application defaults as outlined in {{unknowns}}.
+In the event there is no SRTP Context Attributes present in SDP receivers SHOULD fall back to application defaults as outlined in {{unknowns}}.

 See {{unknowns}} for handling scenarios where a value was advertised and has been removed during session modification.